RogerLab/Eukfinder/Building_custom_DB/README.md

                  genome.fasta genome
 ```

-Additional Notes:
+**Additional Notes**

-1. Always ensure that sequence headers and mapping files align with the taxonomy files (nodes.dmp and names.dmp).
+- Always ensure that sequence headers and mapping files align with the taxonomy files (nodes.dmp and names.dmp).
-2. Test small datasets first to confirm that the pipeline is set up correctly.
+- Test small datasets first to confirm that the pipeline is set up correctly.
-3. For more detailed instructions and troubleshooting, consult the official Centrifuge manual and other provided scripts’ documentation.
+- For more detailed instructions and troubleshooting, consult the official Centrifuge manual and other provided scripts’ documentation.

 ## Building Plast databases